Wild Swans: Chang's story

 The Cultural Revolution started when Chang was a teenager.
 Chang willingly joined the Red Guards though she recoiled from some of their brutal actions.
 As Mao's personality cult grew, life became more difficult and dangerous.
 Chang's father became a target for the Red Guards when he mildly but openly criticised Mao due to the suffering caused to the Chinese people by the Cultural Revolution.
 Chang's parents were labeled as capitalist roaders and made subjects of public struggle sessions and torture.
 Chang recalls that her father deteriorated physically and mentally, until his eventual death.
 Her father's treatment prompted Chang's previous doubts about Mao to come to the fore.
 Like thousands of other young people, Chang was sent down to the countryside for education and thought reform by the peasants, a difficult, harsh and pointless experience.
 At the end of the Cultural Revolution Chang returned home and worked hard to gain a place at university.
 Not long after she succeeded, Mao died.
 The whole nation was shocked in mourning, though Chang writes that: "People had been acting for so long they confused it with their true feelings.
 I wondered how many of the tears were genuine".
 Chang said that she felt exhilarated by Mao's death.

 At university Chang studied English.
 After her graduation and a stint as an assistant lecturer, she won a scholarship to study in England and left for her new home.
 She still lives in England today and visits mainland China on occasion to see her family and friends there, with permission from Chinese authorities.

 Reception

 Wild Swans was translated into 37 languages and sold 13 million copies, receiving praise from authors such as J. G. Ballard.

 Although it has also been translated into Chinese, it is banned in Mainland China.
 However, the book is available in Hong Kong and Taiwan.

+Wild Swans prompted the development of a sub-genre of women-written memoirs of the Cultural Revolution published by companies seeking to replicate the book's commercial success.

+Academic Suh-kyung Yoon describes the book as typifying the "crying game" genre in which Asian women are portrayed as stereotypical victims and which frequently misrepresent the region.